Quick to:

 Go to the Valys (opens in new tab) website or call 0900-9630.

-To apply for Valys, you need at least 1 of the following supporting documents:
+You will need at least 1 of the following items of evidence:

-• Proof from the local authority that you have a Wmo wheelchair or Wmo mobility scooter.
+• Proof from the local authority that you have Wmo taxi transport, a Wmo wheelchair or a Wmo mobility scooter.

 • A disabled parking card.